UniversalDependencies/docs/_pal/dep/nsubj-outer.md

 udver: '2'
 ---

 Outer subjects have a clausal predicate, which itself may have a(n inner) subject of its own.
-Placeholders and resumptive pronouns are annotated as `dislocated:res`.
+Placeholders and resumptive pronouns are annotated as [dislocated:res]().

 - "The reply (is) this that the creator created the creation for the attainment of his plan."
 ~~~ sdparse